tsuru/tsuru/README.md

 ## Quick Start

-With the purpose of test tsuru and/or for development, you can use [installer](https://docs.tsuru.io/master/experimental/installer.html) to have tsuru up and running.
-Installer is an experimental feature.
+With the purpose of testing tsuru and/or for development, you can use the [installer](https://docs.tsuru.io/master/experimental/installer.html) to have tsuru up and running.
+The installer is an experimental feature.

 ### From Binary